vinnymeller/nix-wrapper-modules/README.md

 Creates a reusable wrapper module with:
 - Type-safe configuration options via the module system
 - `options`: Exposed options for documentation generation
-- `apply`: Function to instantiate the wrapper with settings
+- `apply`: Function to instantiate the wrapper with settings, returning a config object
+  - Access the wrapped package via the `wrapper` attribute of the returned config

 Built-in options (always available):
 - `pkgs`: nixpkgs instance (required)